Pokhara Valley: International Mountain Museum

-More than seventy thousand domestic and international tourists visit the International Mountain Museum (IMM) every year.
-IMM records, documents and exhibits the past and present developments related to mountain and mountaineering around the world.
-The museum contains three main exhibition halls: Hall of Great Himalayas, Hall of Fame and Hall of World Mountains.
+The International Mountain Museum exhibits the past and present developments related to mountain and mountaineering around the world.
+It contains three main exhibition halls: Hall of Great Himalayas, Hall of Fame and Hall of World Mountains.
 Inside the museum, there are exhibits on famous peaks, descriptions of famous mountaineers, the culture and lifestyle of mountain people, flora and fauna including geology, in an attempt to represent the traditional culture and values of the Nepalese people.